Is it possible that Jesus' parable about the ten virgins could indicate that there will be a Mid-tribulation Rapture?

 I believe it is reasonable, though, to consider the feasibility of another Rapture event, prior to this point.
 All ten virgins in Jesus' parable have lamps; however, five are foolish and five are wise, with the foolish ones not having "oil" for their lamps, while the wise ones will have lamp "oil" (Matthew 25:1-4).
 All of the "virgins" will become "drowsy" and will "fall asleep" (25:5).
 Then:

 At midnight the cry rang out: "Here's the bridegroom!
 Come out to meet him!"
-(Matthew 25:6).
+(Matthew 25:6)

-When the Bridegroom (I believe Jesus) comes suddenly at midnight, this could mean that He will be coming for certain members of His Bride (anointed believers) midway through the dark "tribulation" period.
+When the Bridegroom (I believe Jesus) comes suddenly at midnight, this could mean that He will be coming for certain members of His Bride (anointed believers) midway through the dark so-called "tribulation" period.

 John wrote this:

 A great and wondrous sign appeared in heaven: a woman clothed with the sun, with the moon under her feet and a crown of twelve stars on her head.
 She was pregnant and cried out in pain as she was about to give birth.
 Then another sign appeared in heaven: an enormous red dragon with seven heads and ten horns and seven crowns on his heads.
 His tail swept a third of the stars out of the sky and flung them to the earth.
 The dragon stood in front of the woman who was about to give birth, so that he might devour her child the moment it was born.
 She gave birth to a son, a male child, who will rule all the nations with an iron scepter.
-And her child was snatched up to God and to his throne (Revelation 12:1-5).
+And her child was snatched up to God and to his throne.
+(Revelation 12:1-5)

-The woman fled into the desert to a place prepared for her by God, where she might be taken care of for 1,260 days (Revelation 12:6).
+The woman fled into the desert to a place prepared for her by God, where she might be taken care of for 1,260 days.
+(Revelation 12:6)

-So when you see standing in the holy place "the abomination that causes desolation," spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains (Matthew 24:15,16).
+So when you see standing in the holy place "the abomination that causes desolation," spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
+(Matthew 24:15,16)

 In recording the words of Jesus spoken to him, John wrote this to the Church in Thyatira: